tjapit/quartz/content/perms/202508130442-on-subjectivity.md

 So here's my subjectivity, I'm using what I've learned from software development, Existentialism, Buddhism, HealthyGamer and implementing it to writing.
 So far it's working wonders and I want to share it,

-- Paralysis of initiation often holds me back, "Is it gonna be good?", "What if I write something bad?", whatever form of fear of failure, impostor syndrome, anxiety is there.
-    - Concretely, procrastination—rooted in [unaddressed
-    fear](https://www.youtube.com/shorts/icfI_iVLeRs) or anxiety—which I
-    usually soothe with playing games, working on less difficult projects instead of addressing the "elephant in the room" project, or avoid journaling the hard feels.
-    - These half-baked solutions never really solves the root problem, but I sometimes find myself reflexively reaching for them because they're quick and easy.
+- Paralysis of initiation often holds me back, "Is it gonna be good?", "What if I write something bad?", whatever form of fear of failure, impostor syndrome, anxiety is there. - Concretely, procrastination—rooted in [unaddressed fear](https://www.youtube.com/shorts/icfI_iVLeRs) or anxiety—which I usually soothe with playing games, working on less difficult projects instead of addressing the "elephant in the room" project, or avoid journaling the hard feels. - These half-baked solutions never really solves the root problem, but I sometimes find myself reflexively reaching for them because they're quick and easy.
 - Instead, break things fast.
 Just write, good or bad.
 Article or code.
-We can always edit later, trying to perfect stuff in one go is just silly, I'm not Dijkstra nor am I Alain de Botton.
-    - It's taken me days, weeks, months from having this in the back of my mind, triggered by a couple articles, to ideation, to finally having it on paper, so to speak.
+We can always edit later, trying to perfect stuff in one go is just silly, I'm not Dijkstra nor am I Alain de Botton. - It's taken me days, weeks, months from having this in the back of my mind, triggered by a couple articles, to ideation, to finally having it on paper, so to speak.
-- If it runs deeper than that and I'm still procrastinating, what helps me move one step forward is journaling, Zettelkasten, bouncing ideas with Gippity (yes, I named my instace of ChatGPT), and inspiration from YouTube, articles, and my students.
-    - Same thing with the problem I had with reading really, as I go to therapy and learn more about myself, it usually boils down to ego defense mechanism and being reluctant to do things because of discomfort — the root is almost always insecurity.
+- If it runs deeper than that and I'm still procrastinating, what helps me move one step forward is journaling, Zettelkasten, bouncing ideas with Gippity (yes, I named my instace of ChatGPT), and inspiration from YouTube, articles, and my students. - Same thing with the problem I had with reading really, as I go to therapy and learn more about myself, it usually boils down to ego defense mechanism and being reluctant to do things because of discomfort — the root is almost always insecurity.
 - But ultimately, what works for me, may not work for you.
   - Even for me, what worked for Past Me™ a week ago, sometimes doesn't work for me now.
   - In fact, I found that expecting what worked for me yesterday would work for me today is one of the potholes I often fall into.
   - Pedestaling yesterday's achievement as today's bare minimum is a fast way to paralyze me that day.
-- *It's an attitude, not any one thing,* and the attitude that's worked for me recently is: "Fuck it, we ball.* (basically, another take on YOLO)
+- _It's an attitude, not any one thing,_ and the attitude that's worked for me recently is: "Fuck it, we ball.\* (basically, another take on YOLO)

-It's not so much *an external change*, but more of *how I conduct myself in my own internal landscape*.
+It's not so much _an external change_, but more of _how I conduct myself in my own internal landscape_.
 This brings us nicely to the line in one of the articles that gave me the last push to write this,

 ## What vs How

 From [📝 josebrowne — On Coding, Ego and Attention](https://josebrowne.com/on-coding-ego-and-attention/),

-> "It's clear to me now that it's not about *what I know*, but rather *how I
+> "It's clear to me now that it's not about _what I know_, but rather _how I
-> think* that's different on these days." — Jose Browne
+> think_ that's different on these days." — Jose Browne

-The longer I live, the more I'm starting to realize that it's in the *how* and not the *what* that holds me back in life.
+The longer I live, the more I'm starting to realize that it's in the _how_ and not the _what_ that holds me back in life.
 Regardless whether it's teaching, programming, writing, socializing, it's the attitude that you bring to the table that matters more, not so much the content of the matter.
 That line from Jose rang a Kierkegaard bell within me,

-> "*When the question of truth is put forward in an objective manner,
+> "_When the question of truth is put forward in an objective manner,
 > reflection is directed objectively to the truth as an object to which the
 > knower is related.
 The reflection is not on the relationship but on whether
 > he is related to the truth.
 If that which he is related to is the truth, the
 > subject is in truth.
 When the question of truth is put forward in a
 > subjective manner, reflection is directed subjectively on the individual's
 > relationship.
 If the relation's **HOW** is in truth, the individual is in
-> truth. even if the **WHAT** to which he is related is not true.*" (Oaklander
+> truth. even if the **WHAT** to which he is related is not true._" (Oaklander 16)
-> 16)

 That's a doozy, let's break it down a little,

 What Kierkegaard was talking about here is the difference between how we talk about truth.
 Say you know a guy called Stewie.
-On the one hand, you can talk about Stewie in an *objective* manner, that he's a person, he exists, he has a family, he works in sales, etc. Stewie may or may not be a real person and your sanity may be in question whether he's a real or imaginary friend of yours.
-If Stewie is a real person and he exists—*objectively speaking*—you are in truth.
+On the one hand, you can talk about Stewie in an _objective_ manner, that he's a person, he exists, he has a family, he works in sales, etc. Stewie may or may not be a real person and your sanity may be in question whether he's a real or imaginary friend of yours.
+If Stewie is a real person and he exists—_objectively speaking_—you are in truth.

-On the other hand, talking about Stewie in a *subjective* manner, requires you to talk about *your subjective experience of him*.
+On the other hand, talking about Stewie in a _subjective_ manner, requires you to talk about _your subjective experience of him_.
 Your stories of your interactions with him, your thoughts on his personality, him as a person, how his demeanor and behaviour have affected you, and maybe how you're going to invite Stewie to your wedding because he's such a stand-up guy.
-In this case, regardless of whether Stewie does or does not exist, real or imaginary friend, you are in truth because of *how you relate to him*.
+In this case, regardless of whether Stewie does or does not exist, real or imaginary friend, you are in truth because of _how you relate to him_.

 You're free to substitute Stewie with whatever or whomever comes to mind.

-We know from [addiction psychology](https://youtu.be/sc3ycMvyuoo?si=IOW81gIv12SAyZfZ&t=1023) that what yields clinical benefit is the *presence* of a consistent internal belief system, *irrespective* of the God or gods you pray to.
+We know from [addiction psychology](https://youtu.be/sc3ycMvyuoo?si=IOW81gIv12SAyZfZ&t=1023) that what yields clinical benefit is the _presence_ of a consistent internal belief system, _irrespective_ of the God or gods you pray to.

 In other, more literal and perhaps controversial, words: Who cares if God actually exists or not?
 Who cares if there is a one true God or multiple gods?
 Does knowing this truth help me get out of bed in the morning?
 Buy my groceries?
 Do my laundry?
 Write my next article?
 Debug my code that's breaking?
-You get the point, the question is *existentially irrelevant*, it doesn't help point us back to our own subjectivity and remind us that each and every one of us is an existing, living human being.
+You get the point, the question is _existentially irrelevant_, it doesn't help point us back to our own subjectivity and remind us that each and every one of us is an existing, living human being.

-This is why I believe that it's all about attitudes, the *how* in which we relate to that something that counts as the truth.
+This is why I believe that it's all about attitudes, the _how_ in which we relate to that something that counts as the truth.
 From Kierkegaard's "Concluding Unscientific Postscript",